the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 ## Setting up a React Project

-In the Road to React, we'll use [Vite](https://bit.ly/3BsG1TH) to set up our React application.
-Vite, a french word which translates to "quick", is a modern build tool for status quo web frameworks (e.g. React) which comes with sensible defaults (read: configuration) while staying highly extensible for specific use cases (e.g. SVGs, Linting, TypeScript).
-The essential core of Vite is a **development server**, which allows you to start your React application on your local machine (read: development environment), and a bundler, which outputs highly optimized files for a production-ready deployment (read: production environment).
-What matters for a React beginner here: getting started with React by just learning React while not getting distracted by any tooling around it.
-Therefore Vite is the perfect partner for learning React.
+In The Road to React, we'll use [Vite](https://bit.ly/3BsG1TH) to set up our React application.
+Vite--a French word meaning quick--is a modern build tool for contemporary web frameworks (e.g. React).
+It comes with sensible defaults (read: built-in configuration) while remaining highly extensible for specific use cases (e.g. SVGs, linting, TypeScript, server-side rendering).

+The core of Vite consists of:

+* A development server, which allows you to run your React application locally (read: development environment).
+* A bundler, which generates highly optimized files for production-ready deployment (read: production environment).

+For React beginners, the key benefit of Vite is that it enables you to focus solely on learning React without being distracted by complex tooling.
+This makes Vite the perfect partner for getting started with React.

-There are two ways to create your project with Vite.
-First, choosing an [online template](https://bit.ly/3RPAZWz), either React (recommended for this book) or React TypeScript (advanced, which means you implement the types for TypeScript yourself) for working on your project online without a local setup.
-Second, which is the way I would recommend, is creating a React project with Vite on your local machine for working on it in your local IDE (e.g. VSCode).
+There are two ways to create a React project with Vite:

+* Using an [online template](https://bit.ly/3RPAZWz) -- You can choose either React (recommended for this book) or React with TypeScript (for advanced users, requiring manual type implementation).
+This option lets you work online without setting up a local environment.
+* Setting up Vite locally (recommended) -- This method involves creating a React project with Vite on your local machine and working in your preferred IDE (e.g. VSCode).

-Since the online template works out of the box, we will focus on the setup for your local machine in this section (recommended).
-In a previous section, you have installed Node and npm.
-The latter enables you to install third-party dependencies (read: libraries, frameworks, etc.) from the command line.
-So open up your command line tool and move to a folder where you want to create your React project.
-As a crash course for navigating on the command line:
+Since the online template works out of the box, we'll focus on setting up Vite on your local machine in this section.
+In a previous section, you installed Node and npm.
+The latter allows you to install third-party dependencies (read: libraries, frameworks, etc.) from the command line.

+To get started, open your command line tool and navigate to the folder where you want to create your React project.
+Here's a quick crash course on command-line navigation:

 * use `pwd` (on Windows: `cd`) to display the current folder
 * use `ls` (on Windows: `dir`) to display all folders and files in the current folder